 Sweep arms up and over, making a half circle down toward the right as left leg steps out into a side lunge.
 Land in a deep side lunge with left hand resting on thigh, right hand touching the floor.
 Push off the floor and circle arms back overhead to return to lateral lean as left foot returns to right.
 Do 10 reps; repeat on opposite side.

 Scissor Legs Plank

-In addition to targeting the inner thighs, supporting the scissor movement in this exercise forces your arms, chest, core, and glutes to engage, says Kim Truman, athletic trainer and owner of Kim Truman Fitness.
+In addition to targeting the adductor muscle group, the in-out movement pattern in this at-home inner thight exercise forces your arms, chest, core, and glutes to engage, says Kim Truman, athletic trainer and owner of Kim Truman Fitness.

 To do it: Begin in a full plank position with each foot on a folded towel, paper plate, or gliding disc.
 Keeping upper body stable, slide feet apart, opening legs as wide as possible, and then slowly squeeze inner thighs to slide feet back together.
 Do 2 sets of 15 reps, resting in between sets as needed.

-The frog bend is an ideal exercise for when you're short on time or traveling because you only use gravity for resistance—no equipment necessary, says Vera Musgrove, star of the Shazzy Fitness: In the Beginning DVD.
+The frog bend is the best inner thigh exercise for when you're short on time or traveling.
+You only use gravity for resistance—no equipment necessary, says Vera Musgrove, star of Shazzy Fitness: In the Beginning.